conda/conda-dot-org/blog/2023-09-08-newsletter.md

 ### Is conda Free?

-[**In Dave's latest blog post**](https://www.anaconda.com/blog/is-conda-free#summarize), he clarifies the question that's on everyone's mind: "*Is conda truly free?*" Here's a brief overview:
+[**In Dave Clement's latest blog post**](https://www.anaconda.com/blog/is-conda-free#summarize), he clarifies the question that's on everyone's mind: "*Is conda truly free?*" Here's a brief overview:

 - Conda, the package and environment management software, is open source and free for anyone to use.